Moto G8: G8 Plus

-The G8 Plus was met with mixed to positive reviews by critics.
-The Verge gave it a score of 8/10, praising its battery life and day to day performance, among others, while criticizing the lack of wireless charging, water resistance, Android 10, and camera performance.
+The G8 Plus received mixed to positive reviews from critics.
+The Verge gave it a score of 8/10, praising its battery life and day-to-day performance, among others, while criticizing the lack of wireless charging, water resistance, Android 10, and camera performance.
 Android Authority gave it a score of 6.8/10, positively describing the usability, action camera, and build quality, while criticizing the performance and camera image quality.
 TechRadar gave it a score of 3.5/5.
 However, the device also faced criticism for several drawbacks, including the lack of wireless charging, water resistance, and its launch with the older Android 9 software instead of Android 10.